Beerwah

 How has employment changed recently in the suburb of Beerwah?

 Over the past year to December 2025, the suburb of Beerwah has experienced a decline in employment, with total jobs decreasing while the labour force decreased.
-As a result, the unemployment rate has fall.
+As a result, the unemployment rate has remained stable.
 By comparison, Regional Qld saw employment increased and its unemployment rate rose.

 What is the workforce participation rate in the suburb of Beerwah?